 0.5% of total assets

 Variable Size Rule Methods:

-There are also blended methods that combine some of the methods and using appropriate weighting for each element.
+There are also blended methods that combine some of the methods and use appropriate weighting for each element.

 Discussion Paper 6: Audit Risk and Materiality (July 1984)